luckysingh3003/luckysingh3003/README.md

 ## 👾 About Me

  Hey!
-I'm **Lucky Singh**, a B.Tech CSE student at **IIIT Nagpur** (4th Semester), passionate about building intelligent systems that solve real-world problems.
-I specialize in **Machine Learning, Deep Learning, and Data Science** — from training models to deploying them as production-ready web apps.
+I’m Lucky Singh, a B.Tech CSE student at IIIT Nagpur (4th semester) with a strong interest in Machine Learning, Deep Learning, and Data Science.

-I actively compete on **Kaggle**, build and ship ML projects, and love turning raw data into meaningful predictions.
-Currently open to **ML / AI / Data Science internship opportunities** where I can contribute and grow.
+I enjoy building end-to-end ML projects, from working with raw data to deploying models as real-world applications.
+Alongside this, I consistently practice Data Structures and Algorithms (DSA) to strengthen my problem-solving skills.
+Currently, I’m looking for opportunities in ML/AI or Data Science to learn, contribute, and grow 🚀
 <br/>

 <!-- ████████████████████████████████████████ TECH STACK ██████████████████████████████████████ -->